 Can anyone dive the Iona II?

 Yes, but only if you have a licence to dive the Iona II as it is a protected wreck.
-Click here to go to the licencing information.
+Click here to go to the licensing information.

 When is the best time to dive the Iona II?